Dual Degree Programs Guide

 Less Flexibility: Students can be forced to adhere to a more rigid timetable with less latitude to retake subjects or choose unrestricted electives.
 Additionally, a student might not be able to stick to their original schedule if prerequisite coursework is not taken in the proper sequence.

-You should now have a much clearer understanding of what a dual degree is and how it can help you after reading this article.
+After reading this article, you should now have a much clearer understanding of what a dual degree is and how it can help you.
 You’re all set to begin your quest.
 Need more help?
 AdmissionSight can help you put your best foot forward when applying to college.
-We have over 10 years of experience guiding students through the competitive admissions process.
+We have over ten years of experience guiding students through the competitive admissions process.

 Consult with AdmissionSight and see what we can offer to make sure that you are well-prepared and knowledgeable enough to enter your choice of school.